Jana0509/Migrate-DB-To-AWS/README.md

 1. Created a new managed database, using Amazon Relational Database Service (RDS)
 2. Created an AWS Database Migration Service (DMS) Replication Instance - that allows you to replicate data between databases
 3. Created the source and target DMS Endpoints
-4. Modified the configuration of the source database to allow for continuous replication of data (binary log)
-5. Started the replication of data through a DMS replication task
+4. Started the replication of data through a DMS replication task

+## Conclusion:
+This Project teaches how to migrate the on-prem workloads such as application layer and database layer to the AWS cloud by providing High RTO and RPO.
+By leveraging DMS and other Services we are able to move the workload in ease.